Annapurna Base Camp Trek 10 Days

 Activities: Airport transfer, hotel check-in, trek briefing, gear check, explore Thamel district

-The journey from Kathmandu to Pokhara offers stunning views of Nepal’s middle hills and river valleys.
-This scenic drive along the Prithvi Highway passes through traditional villages, terraced fields, and subtropical forests before reaching the beautiful lakeside city of Pokhara.
+The journey from Kathmandu to Pokhara, offers stunning views of Nepal’s middle hills and river valleys.
+This scenic drive along the Prithvi Highway passes through traditional villages, terraced fields, and subtropical forests before reaching the beautiful lakeside city of Pokhara, the gateway to the Annapurna Base Camp Trek.

 Upon arrival, you’ll check into your hotel near Phewa Lake, where the reflection of Machhapuchhre creates picture-perfect scenes.
 The afternoon is free to explore yourself Pokhara’s relaxed atmosphere, stroll along the lakefront, or visit the International Mountain Museum to learn about the region’s mountaineering history.
-Furthermore, this day serves as important acclimatisation before heading to ABC.
+Furthermore, this day serves as important acclimatization before heading to Annapurna Base Camp.

-Activities: Drive to Pokhara, lakeside exploration, visit International Mountain Museum, acclimatisation
+Activities: Drive to Pokhara, lakeside exploration, visit International Mountain Museum, acclimatization

 On your third day trekking to Annapurna Base Camp, you will have a mix of driving and hiking.
 So, start your day with a relaxing breakfast in Pokhara.
 Then, hop in a private car for a 3-hour drive to Nayapul, where your trek begins.